MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/tile-toast-language-scale-contrast.md

 keywords: windows 10, uwp
 ---

-# Tile and toast support for language, scale, and high contrast
+# Tile and toast notification support for language, scale, and high contrast
 <link rel="stylesheet" href="https://az835927.vo.msecnd.net/sites/uwp/Resources/css/custom.css">

 Your tiles and toasts can load strings and images tailored for display language, [display scale factor](../layout/screen-sizes-and-breakpoints-for-responsive-design.md), high contrast, and other runtime contexts.
 For background on how to use qualifiers in the names of your resource files, see [Tailor your resources for language, scale, and other qualifiers](how-to-name-resources-by-using-qualifiers.md).